-This is a simple process of taking 1 honey bee colony and dividing it into 2.
+A simple process of taking 1 honey bee colony and dividing it into 2 may be done for a variety of reasons.
 When done properly, both “halves” of the colony will grow into productive beehives.

 One of the most endearing things about honey bees is their focus on a common goal.
 It is the goal of the colony to store food and increase.
 In beekeeping, we work with these honey bee traits in order to reach our goals.
 Our goals may be honey production or pollination of gardens, orchards, etc.

 **This post may contain affiliate links.
 I receive a small amount of compensation when you purchase from my links, which I’ll totally blow on more bee stuff, y’all! ** Full Policy Here

 There are several reasons that a beekeeper might want to split beehives.
 One of the most common reasons is to take advantage of the bee colony’s Spring build-up and grow more hives.
 Beekeepers often want to increase the number of hives in their bee yards or apiaries.
 In this way they can replace any winter losses or just grow bigger!